roytang/blog/content/post/2010/07/weekend-project-stack-bragger.md

 I've toyed around with Google App Engine before, but now was the first time I got to use it for something more useful than following tutorials or writing random "Hello World".
 I pretty much got to try all of the relevant services: cron jobs, tasks, memcache, GQL, etc. Everything was well-documented and easy to follow.

-Facebook on the other hand&#8230;this whole thing with their Graph API that they want to release the old REST API with makes things a bit confusing when searching for tutorials, as most of them will be referring to the old REST API, including the python facebook wrapper libraries available.
+Facebook on the other hand... this whole thing with their Graph API that they want to release the old REST API with makes things a bit confusing when searching for tutorials, as most of them will be referring to the old REST API, including the python facebook wrapper libraries available.
 It took me a while to get the authentication and setting up permissions thing going.
 The great thing is I don't need to go through that again for future facebook apps!

 This project also gave me a chance to create a [bitbucket][1] account and use a DVCS.
 I picked bitbucket over github because I prefered to have a private repository and mercurial just seemed a lot easier to use than git.